 Resources for Hunger Relief Organizations

 All Minnesotans deserve access to food, and many face new barriers as a result of COVID-19 impacts.
-These resources are intended to help hunger relief organizations serve Minnesotans safely.
-Additional information and resources for individuals and families experiencing food needs are available through the Minnesota Department of Human Services.
+These resources are intended to help hunger relief groups serve Minnesotans safely.
+Additional information and resources for people with food needs are available through the Minnesota Department of Human Services.

-Food banks, food shelves, transportation, and other support partners may be experiencing financial strain as the demand for low-cost and donated food increases.
+Food banks, food shelves, transportation, and other support partners may experience financial strain as the demand for low-cost and donated food increases.

 People can still safely volunteer.